Lawrence D. Bobo examines police killings of black men

-Protesters once again have taken to the nation’s streets to voice their anger over yet another unjust killing or brutalizing of a black man at the hands of white police officers or would-be authorities.
-The reaction feels familiar, if higher in heat and broader in scale.
+Protesters once again have taken to the nation’s streets to voice their anger over another killing of a black man by police officers.
+The reaction now seems familiar, if higher in heat and broader in scale.
 This time it was over George Floyd, who suffocated after a white Minneapolis police officer jammed his knee into Floyd’s neck for nearly nine minutes while three other officers either held him down or looked on.
-Floyd is just the latest link in a long, bloody chain of black victims of police: Rodney King, Malice Wayne Green, Abner Louima, Amadou Diallo, Eric Garner, Michael Brown, Freddie Gray, Philando Castile, Ahmaud Arbery, Breonna Taylor, to name but a few.
+Floyd is the latest link in a long chain of deaths and injuries involving police: Rodney King, Malice Wayne Green, Abner Louima, Amadou Diallo, Eric Garner, Michael Brown, Freddie Gray, Philando Castile, Ahmaud Arbery, Breonna Taylor, among them.
 Lawrence D. Bobo is dean of social science and the W.E.B.
 Du Bois Professor of the Social Sciences at Harvard University.
 He studies social psychology, politics, and race.
-He spoke with the Gazette about police killings of African Americans, the cognitive forces underlying racism and the long history of violence toward black people, why training hasn’t changed anything, and why he sees signs of hope in what he calls this “deeply troubling moment.”
+He spoke with the Gazette about police killings of African Americans, the cognitive forces underlying racism, the long history of violence toward black people, why training hasn’t changed anything, and why he sees signs of hope in this “deeply troubling moment.”

 Q&A